Skip to main content

 Experts in the field of finance consider various types of investments to be distinct asset classes that can be employed for the aim of diversification.
 It is widely accepted that various asset classes will behave in distinct ways in response to varying market conditions, reflecting their own unique profiles of investment risk and return.
 Maximizing returns is a common goal of investors, and one way they achieve this goal is by spreading their investments across a wide variety of asset classes.

 Financial advisors will assist clients in diversifying their portfolios by combining assets from several asset classes, each of which carries its own unique risk and cash flow characteristics.
 Diversifying your investments over a number of asset categories reduces your exposure to any one market fluctuation.
-Risk is mitigated and return prospects are improved by diversification.
+Risk is mitigated and return prospects are improved by diversification

 Investment Type and Methodology

-When making investments, those seeking alpha (trying to do better than index benchmarks) do so using tactics designed specifically to generate alpha returns.
-Strategies for investing can be developed around the pursuit of profit, preservation of capital, or any number of other goals that permit the selection of investments that best fit the investor's needs.
 Some analysts use indicators like price-to-earnings ratios and increase in earnings-per-share (EPS) to establish criteria.
 For some analysts, the asset class is more important than performance.
 Putting money into an asset that fits a certain profile is called a "asset class" investment.
 Therefore, similar cash flows can be expected from investments throughout the same asset class.

 Forms of Assets